xupingwang/xupingwang.github.io/_posts/2019-07-21-Project-Luther-Predict-The-Listing-Price-of-a-used-car.md

 ## Feature Engineering

-The best performing model I built is the second degree polynormial model, the r^2 score is 0.96, but the model I like the most is the vanilla regression model, with as few features as possible.
+The best performing model I built is the second degree polynomial model, the r^2 score is 0.96, but the model I like the most is the vanilla regression model, with as few features as possible.
 I did the feature selection with LASSO path diagram, see the picture below:

 ![LASSO feature selection]({{ site.url }}/images/carlasso.png)